javier-lopez/javier.io/blog/en/_posts/2014-03-16-whatsapp-from-terminal.md

 ## Configuration

-Upon installation, yowsup will need to be initialized, to do it, you'll need to create the  **~/.yowsup** file:
+Upon installation, yowsup will need to be initialized, to do it, you'll need to create a **~/.yowsup** file:

 <pre>
 phone=[full_number]